 Foils are baked (annealed) at ACF-Metals' plant.
 Each foil is then removed from its substrate and placed between paper sheets on a foam pad in a transparent plastic box.
-The foil is referred to as being "freestanding".
+Freestanding.

 Advantages: No floating required by Customer.
 Disadvantages: Extra cost.
-At this areal density, 100μg/sq.cm, foils are especially fragile and difficult to handle.
+At this areal density,100μg/sq.cm, foils are especially fragile and difficult to handle.
 No guarantee against damage caused by removal of the foil from its packaging at your facility.